“If your child’s report card doesn’t look like the usual A–F format anymore, you’re not alone.”

 Advocating for policy changes that align standardized testing with the principles of alternative grading can bridge the gap between old and new systems.

-For further context, check out alternatives to standardized testing and explore the intricacies of U.S. public school grading systems.
+For further context, check out alternatives to standardized testing.

 FAQs on Alternative Grading System